kagruber2412/RIntroduction/L3_Data_Manipulation_Part_1.md

 * All packages make use of the pipe operator `%>%` (from the **`magritrr`** package) to string multiple data processing tasks together.

 **NOTE!** After installing the **`tidyverse`** package you need to make it available in your current worksession.
-You can do both either via the \underline{packages tab} in the lower-right panel of RStudio or via the command lines:
+You can do both either via the _packages tab_ in the lower-right panel of RStudio or via the command lines:

 ```{r}
 install.packages("tidyverse")  # download package from CRAN